silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/03_Forms/Field_types/03_HTMLEditorField.md

 In its simplest form, the configuration of the editor includes adding and removing buttons and plugins.

-You can add plugins to the editor using the Framework's [api:HtmlEditorConfig::enablePlugins()] method.
+You can add plugins to the editor using the Framework's [api:SilverStripe\Forms\HTMLEditor\HtmlEditorConfig::enablePlugins()] method.
 This will transparently generate the relevant underlying TinyMCE code.

 **mysite/_config.php**